The decision to amputate is not a lifetime sentence of disability. It isn’t “The End.”

-Just think, these devices are made of the same materials found in our military’s fighter jets.
-They contain titanium, carbon matrix, acrylic laminations, micro motors, and can be computer controlled.
-The best part about it is that all of this technology is custom engineered for each patient’s needs, no two are exactly the same.
+A prosthetic is an artificial device to replace or supplement a missing or impaired part of the body.
+These devices are made of the same materials found in our military’s fighter jets.
+They contain titanium, carbon matrix, acrylic laminations, micromotors, and can be computer controlled.
+All of this technology is custom engineered for each patient’s needs; no two are exactly the same.
 By spending the extra time to truly “personalize” each device, we offer our patients the maximum potential for both a physical as well as emotional recovery.
-At New Hope, we get excited about Prosthetics and we want you to as well!

 What are the reasons someone might have to amputate?

 Amputations happen for a lot of different reasons.
 Traumatic accidents that damage a limb beyond repair, life-threatening infections, birth defects, nerve damage, and vascular limb diseases can all cause a patient to need an amputation.

 We get this question a lot, and the short answer is most likely!
 90% of our patients are able to walk after being fitted for a prosthesis.
 Every patient is different, and it greatly depends on your age, overall health, where the amputation is located on the body, and a patient’s individual dedication to recovery.
 Prosthetics have come a long way, and they offer a patient almost infinite possibilities for regaining their mobility.

 What’s the process for getting fitted for a prosthesis?